Catel/Catel.Docs/src/vnext/catel-mvvm/locators-naming-conventions/url-locator.md

 /Views/MyPage.xaml
 ```

+@alert important
-Note that the *UrlLocator* checks whether the resource actually exists.
+Note that the `UrlLocator` checks whether the resource actually exists.
 If the resource does not exists, it will not be able to resolve a view
+@end

 ## Manually resolving a naming convention